Literary destination: Shakespeare, Potter, and more in Staunton, VA

 Anne Hathaway's Cottage

 This is one of the most fun surprises in Staunton.
 A native of Bath, England who fell in love with Staunton built this replica of Anne Hathaway's Cottage in Stratford-Upon-Avon in 2008 and opened it as a bed and breakfast.
-If you're not familiar, this is Anne Hathaway as in Shakespeare's mother, not Anne Hathaway as in Catwoman.
+If you're not familiar, this is Anne Hathaway as in Shakespeare's wife, not Anne Hathaway as in Catwoman.

 In 2016, the building changed ownership and functioned as a tea room for several years.